 This is a country in which total obedience to the state is the norm.
 There is no "dissension" in North Korea and travelers must abide by this or simply not travel there.
 Curiosity may well get you or your guide killed in North Korea, it's as simple as that.

 Tourism in North Korea is unlike anything you will have experienced anywhere else in the world.
 Your every movement is controlled, watched and carefully planned by the Government.
 Most, if not all tours, are ultimately run by the Korean International Travel Company and it will be their guides who show you around.

 Forget any notions of independent, adventure or solo travel, it just doesn't work that way in North Korea.

 Travel throughout the country is only possible as part of a guided tour.
 Independent travel is not permitted, you must not leave your hotel without a guide, you will not be allowed to travel on the public transport system at all, and both you and your guide will be punished if you infringe the rules.

 If you are not prepared to accept severe limitations on your movements and behavior, you should not go to North Korea.

 There are some nationalities that are not even permitted entry to North Korea.
 South Koreans are not permitted entry and there have been reports of difficulties regarding Israeli, American, British and Japanese nationals.
 However, in January 2010, North Korea lifted the restrictions on American citizens who are now free to visit at any time of the year.
+If you are a U.S. passport holder, be aware you must have special validation for travel to North Korea from the Department of State.
 A specialist North Korean travel agency can help you sort out the complex and ever-changing regulations.